noahvezina/computer-algebra-system/README.md

 Each of line of input must either be an expression or a declaration.
 Expressions are evaluated immediately whereas declared objects can be called later on.
-Later, support might be added for equation declaration and manipulation.

 ### Declarations